 No matter which PPC ad group you’re creating, make sure you follow Amazon’s guidelines for the specific ad.

-Now, you’ll have to set up your bids for each target keyword.
-You can always go back in and update your bids, so know that they are not set in stone.
+You’ll have to set up your bids for each target keyword.
+Note that you can always go back in and update these if you need to.
 Make sure to keep the cost strategy of each keyword in mind when doing your research.

-In general, it’s good practice to bid on a variety of keywords related to your product, and place a higher bid on the keywords with a lower competitive rate because you’ll be more likely to win that keyword and get the ad.
+In general, it’s good practice bidding on a variety of keywords related to your product, and place a higher bid on the keywords with a lower competitive rate because you’ll be more likely to win that keyword and get the ad.

-Just like when you launch your first Amazon store, you’ll have to submit your work and wait for Amazon to approve your ad campaign.
-This can take a few hours or even a day or two.
+You’ll have to submit your work and wait for Amazon to approve your ad campaign.
+This can take a few hours or even a couple of days.